Before you read our Cricut Explore Air review, please note:

 Where to Buy the Explore Air

-You’ll often find a good price for the Cricut Explore Air on Amazon.
+It’s available from the Cricut Store, but you’ll often find a good price for the Cricut Explore Air on Amazon.

 What do you think of the Cricut Explore Air machine?